Jack Suwinski Player Props: Pirates vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 21st in MLB.
+- The Diamondbacks pitching staff ranks 21st in the league with a collective 8.4 strikeouts per nine innings.

-- The Diamondbacks' 4.44 team ERA ranks 21st across all league pitching staffs.
+- The Diamondbacks have a 4.43 team ERA that ranks 20th across all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 18th in baseball in home runs surrendered (102 total, 1.2 per game).
+- Diamondbacks pitchers combine to allow 102 total home runs at a clip of 1.1 per game (to rank 18th in the league).

+- Nelson will make his first start of the season for the Diamondbacks.

 © 2023 Data Skrive.
 All rights reserved.